 Small Business KPI Dashboard and Management Reporting

-Practical support for owners who need clearer numbers, better management reporting and a simple review rhythm for making decisions from evidence rather than gut feel alone.
+Practical support for owners who need a simple dashboard, clearer weekly numbers and a better reporting rhythm for making decisions from evidence rather than gut feel alone.

 Track the numbers that actually help decisions.